Advanced linear algebra: 8d. Compact operators

-(2) Assume that $\lambda\neq0$ belongs to the spectrum $\sigma(T)$, but is not an eigenvalue.
-By using Proposition 8.30, let us pick an orthonormal basis $\{e_n\}$ of $H$ consisting of eigenvectors of $T$, and then consider the following operator:
+\begin{proof} In view of our various results above, it is enough to establish (2).
+So, assume that $\lambda\neq0$ belongs to the spectrum $\sigma(T)$, but is not an eigenvalue.
+By using Proposition 8.30, pick an orthonormal basis $\{e_n\}$ of $H$ consisting of eigenvectors of $T$, and set: